List of Space Runaway Ideon characters: Cosmo Yuki

 Cosmo Yuki is the male lead of Space Runaway Ideon.
 Originally a teenager living on Solo with his archaeologist father, Cosmo is thrust into the role of mecha pilot when the Buff Clan attacks.
 He is the pilot of the Ideo-Delta/Sol Conver and the lead pilot of the Ideon in its combined form.
 Although he has the occasional fight with Bes, Cosmo is a well-respected member of the Solo Ship crew.

 Later on, after half his friends are killed and the situation gradually becomes bleaker, Cosmo's distraught turns into pure rage and determination, becoming the Ide's physical medium for its grim final purpose.
-With nothing left to lose, Cosmo conducts a last-ditch attack against the Gando Rowa and the Bairaru Jin, resulting in the destruction of the Ideon, Gando Rawa, Solo Ship, and much of the Buff Clan fleet.
+With nothing left to lose, Cosmo conducts a last-ditch attack against the Gando Rowa and the Bairaru Jin, resulting in the destruction of the Ideon, Gando Rowa, Solo Ship, and much of the Buff Clan fleet.

 Cosmo is reunited in spirit form with Kitty Kitten (a rebel who appears in one of the final episodes) and Kasha at the end of Be Invoked.
 When Kitty goes off with another, Cosmo and Kasha head off together into their new eternity.